Parity Sheaves: Applications

 \subsubsection{Minimal singularities}

 Suppose that $G$ is simple.
 Then there is a unique minimal (non-trivial) nilpotent orbit in $\gg$.
 We denote it by $\OC_\mini$.
 It is of dimension $d := 2 h^\vee -2$, where $h^\vee$ is the dual Coxeter number \cite{WANG}.
-We will describe the parity sheaf $\EC(\ov\OC_\mini)$, which always exists in this case.
-Indeed, we have a resolution of singularities
+We conclude by studying the singularity $\ov\OC_\mini=\OC_\mini \cup \{0\}$.
+In this section we construct an indecomposable $G$-equivariant parity extension of the constant sheaf $\uk[d]$ on $\OC_\mini$.